mmendino/mmendino.github.io/_posts/2025-09-11-first-post.md

 ![A squareish textile piece depicting a blue chair and pink table in front of a brick wall.
 A cake with embroidered strawberries sits on the table and a beaded number two candle is on the cake.
 Beside the cake is a Yakult bottle.](https://raw.githubusercontent.com/mmendino/mmendino.github.io/refs/heads/master/assets/img/wispsofhome.jpg){: .mx-auto.d-block :}
-Melissa Mendino Solano, *wisps of (a) home*, 2025, hand-sewn, embroidered, and beaded textile
+Melissa Mendino Solano, *wisps of (a) home*, 2025, hand-sewn, embroidered, and beaded textile{: .mx-auto.d-block :}